Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: The Value of Hidden Semi-Markov Models

 We train VFAs using the two wind models in three cases from Table \ref{table:Test Case Table}.
 Additionally, for each test case we train the wind power model on forecast error data sets from two different Great Plains wind farms from different months of the year (see Section \ref{WPM} for a description of the data).
 Value functions are then fit to post-decision states in lookup table form using either exact or approximate backward dynamic programming for each model.
 For the HSMM, we use Algorithm \ref{alg:Sampled MDP} with a sampling rate of $\alpha=0.10$.
 The lookup table VFAs for the AR(1) error model are found using exact backward dynamic programming.
 Thus, the resulting policy is an optimal policy under this modeling assumption.
 Note that the full solution for the HSMM could be computed in about the same amount of time as the full solution using the AR model.
 However, the purpose of this test is to show that the benefits of using a better stochastic model can, depending on the application, outweigh the negative effects of approximations in the optimization algorithm that may be necessary to efficiently compute a solution.
 Thus, the approximate solution is used.

 In each case, the policies are then evaluated on two sets of 25 wind power and LMP sample paths: one \textit{Typical} set and one \textit{Worst Case} set.
 The \textit{Typical} sample paths are a set of 25 historical wind power forecast error and electricity price sample paths chosen at random.
 Let this set be $\Omega^{Typ}$ and each individual sample path be $\omega^{Typ}\in \Omega^{Typ}$.
-Testing is then repeated on the set of 25 \textit{Worst Case} wind and electricity price sample paths.
-These are created to produce conditions that could lead to especially high operating costs.
-The same 25 wind power forecast error sample paths from the \textit{Typical} cases are used, but wind power is altered to drop to 0 kW from 2:00 P.M. to 8:00 P.M., just before and during most of peak usage hours.
-Thus, the tendency of wind energy to unexpectedly drop out and underperform its forecast for an extended period occurs at the worst possible time.
-In addition, the LMP path in each case is chosen from one of the five days with the highest average LMP observed in training data.
+Testing is then repeated on a set of 25 \textit{Worst Case} wind and electricity price sample paths created by pairing a wind forecast error sample path from one of the five days in history with the lowest average forecast error (most negative) with an LMP path from one of the five days with the highest average LMP observed in history.
+This produces conditions that could lead to especially high operating costs.
 Let this set be $\Omega^{WC}$ and each individual sample path be $\omega^{WC}\in \Omega^{WC}$.
 Let $F^{\pi,Typ}$ and $F^{\pi,WC}$ be the mean additional profit earned by following policy $\pi$ outside of the baseline profit earned from satisfying the demand (as any feasible policy would receive this portion of the profit) in both \textit{Typical} and \textit{Worst Case} scenarios.
-Letting $\tilde{C}(S_t,x_t)=P_t(\eta x_t^{RG}-x_t^{GR}-x_t^{GL})$ be the contribution function with the baseline profit subtracted, $F^{\pi,Typ}$ is calculated as follows: where $S_{t+1}(\omega^{Typ})=S^M\left(S_t(\omega^{Typ}),X^{\pi}_t(S_t(\omega^{Typ})),W_{t+1}(\omega^{Typ})\right)$ (see Section \ref{Transition Function} for the definition of the transition function). $F^{\pi,WC}$ is also calculated using Equation \eqref{PolVal}, but with all ``Typ" superscripts replaced with ``WC."
+Letting $\tilde{C}(S_t,x_t)=P_t(\eta x_t^{RG}-x_t^{GR}-x_t^{GL})$ be the contribution function with the baseline profit subtracted, $F^{\pi,Typ}$ is calculated as where $S_{t+1}(\omega^{Typ})=S^M\left(S_t(\omega^{Typ}),X^{\pi}_t(S_t(\omega^{Typ})),W_{t+1}(\omega^{Typ})\right)$ (see Section \ref{Transition Function} for the definition of the transition function). $F^{\pi,WC}$ is also calculated using Equation \eqref{PolVal}, but with all ``Typ" superscripts replaced with ``WC."
 Table \ref{table:Model Table} reports $F^{\pi,Typ}$ and $F^{\pi,WC}$ in each test case for both the AR(1)-trained and HSMM-trained policies.